 Cardinals are found in woodland edges, the suburbs, swamps, city parks and even some deserts.
+You can also find them in Hawaii!
 They are non-migratory birds.
-If you draw in Cardinals to your yard, odds are good that they’ll continue to visit you year-round!
-Keep an eye out for them in the early morning or during sunset as this is a popular time for them to feed.
+So, if you draw in Cardinals to your yard, odds are good that they’ll continue to visit you year-round!
+Keep an eye out for them in the early morning or during sunset, as this is a popular time for them to feed.

 While Cardinals are a common bird, you’ll want to be sure to put out the best foods to draw them to your bird feeder.